 Grampian conference well-received thanks to focus on partnership working and patient-centred research

-They reported that over 160 delegates from across academia, healthcare, research, and industry came together for the 11th Grampian Research Conference, which took place on 14–15 May at Robert Gordon University (RGU), Aberdeen.
+Over 200 delegates from across academia, healthcare, research, and industry came together for the 11th Grampian Research Conference, which took place on 14–15 May at Robert Gordon University (RGU), Aberdeen.

-Focusing on a vital theme of ‘Better Cancer Outcomes’, attendees at the inspiring two-day event were invited to explore, discover, and connect as Grampian, and Scotland as a whole, continues to unite in the battle against cancer in its many forms.
+Attendees at the inspiring two-day event were invited to explore, discover, and connect as Grampian, and Scotland as a whole, continues to unite in the battle against cancer in its many forms.

 Organisers said the gathering “showcased the strength of collaborative research across NHS Grampian, universities, research networks, industry partners, and patient representatives, with a shared focus on improving outcomes and experiences through partnership working and patient-centred research”.